dtronmans/locating-centers/README.md

 ### 1. Making your own Dataset class
 ### 2. (Recommended) Use the current prescribed Dataset architecture

+In this case, run python -m annotator.annotate.
+The path with images to annotate should be set in the "annotate" part of the config.
+Click on the points and close the image when you are done.
+The next image will automatically open.

 ## Making your custom loss function
 ## Making your custom thresholding function